httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 UA validated; each string in the array is the Privacy-Enhanced Mail (PEM) representation of each X.509 certificate as described in {{!RFC7468}}.
 The first certificate in the chain represents the end-entity certificate being verified.
+UAs that build certificate chains in more than one way during the validation process SHOULD send the last chain built.

 * "scts": the value represents the SCTs (if any) that the UA received for the Expect-CT host and their validation statuses.
 The value is provided as an array